echolang/docs/guide/coming-from-php.md

 There is no `throw`, no `try`, no `catch`.

-- For "this can fail and the caller should handle it", return a `T?`.
+- For "this can fail and the caller should handle it", return a `T?`, or a [`result<T, E>`](/stdlib/result) when you need a reason.
 - For "this should never happen", `assert(...)`, which is compiled out in release builds.
 - For "this happened and there is no recovering", `die("message")`, which stops the program with a nonzero exit status.

 That is a smaller toolkit than PHP's and it is deliberate.
-A richer error type is something I want and have not designed yet.
+There is no stack to unwind.

 ## Files and includes